sgago/thestudyguide/algorithms/algorithms.md

     - [Compare-and-swap](#compare-and-swap)

 # Math
-There's some math to brush up on first.
+There's some math to brush up on before diving in.
 Most of it's high-school level, fortunately!
 - **Logarithms:** To what power must we raise a certain base to get a number?
 We frequently deal with base Log base 2 here, which tells us how many times we need to multiply a number to reach a certain value.
-For example, `Log2(8) = 3` (`8 = 2 * 2 * 2 = three 2's`) reads like, "How many times do we need to multiple 2 to get 8?".
+For example, `Log2(8) = 3` (`8 = 2 * 2 * 2 = three 2's`) reads, "How many times do we need to multiple 2 to get 8?".
 Be aware of context!
-In mathematics classes, we usually assume Log base 10 when the log base is omitted, but for computers we are *probably* assuming Log base 2!
+In math classes, we usually assume Log base 10 when the base is omitted, but for programming we are *probably* assuming Log base 2!
 - **Permutations and factorials:** These come up in combinatorial problems and similar.
 Say we want to count the number of unique ways we can arrange the letters a, b, and c.
 There's 6 possible ways (sequences): `3 * 2 * 1` or `3!`.
 Rarely, does something more complicated come up, but it does happen like with [shuffle sharding](#shuffle-sharding).
 For example, with a total of 6 items, how many ways can we arrange them in groups of two?
 This is given by `6!/(2!4!) = 15` or `N!/R!(N - R)!` where `N` is the total elements and `R` is the size of the subsets.
 - **Arithmetic sequences** An arithmetic sequence is a sequence of numbers where the difference between consecutive terms is constant.
 Like `1, 2, 3, 4, 5` or `2, 4, 5, 8, 10`.
 The sum of an arithmetic sequence can be quickly calculated with `(first_element + last_element) * number_of_elements / 2`.

 # Runtimes
+Runtimes clue us into how long an algorithm takes to runs as the number of inputs increase.
+These runtimes are expressed via Big O notation like O(1) or O(N^2).

+For example,
+- O(1) tells us that our code runs for about the same amount of time independent of inputs.
+- O(2^N) tells us that our code's runtime will increase very rapidly with the number of inputs.
-How long an algorithm takes to run for a given input.
-Also called "time complexity" or "TC" for short.
+Runtimes may also be called "time complexity" or "TC" for short.

 ## Summary
 Runtime | Name | Example